MSallermann/fft-dipoles-proof-of-concept/README.md

 ## USE

-    Modify the beginning of proof_full.py to setup a geometry or use standard values
+    Modify the beginning of proof_full.py to setup a geometry or use the standard values

     Then:
         > python proof_full.py